How we can help if you have a complaint

 Where you are familiar with the team working on your matter; or if a complaint is about a particular engagement, product, Partner or employee; you might initially prefer to address your complaint to an appropriate member of that team.
 This may be verbally, by letter, email or fax.
 If possible, we recommend that your complaint be made in writing to establish a clear and complete account.

-If you are unsure about who to contact, or if you just prefer not to address your complaint directly to a team member, please feel free to contact us as follows:
+If you are unsure about who to contact, or if you just prefer not to address your complaint directly to a team member, please contact us as follows:

 - National Manager, Fordham Business Advisors, GPO Box 4369, Melbourne Victoria 3001